 55 minutes for the Shuttle train from Padang Besar to Hatyai Junction station.

 If you make all the right connections, you can get from Butterworth to Hat Yai in less than 4 hours (if everything runs on time).

-If you want to get to Hatyai bus station, the best option is to cross over the main Padang Besar border (right next to the Padang Besar Railway Station), then take a local bus or minvan to the bus station (located 4 -5 Kms away from the centre of the city and train station).
+If you want to get to Hatyai bus station, the best option is to cross over the main Padang Besar border (right next to the Padang Besar Railway Station), then take a local bus or minivan to the bus station (located 4 - 5 km away from the centre of the city and train station).